 If you’re serving chilled, put into fridge to cool.
 Otherwise reheat gently in saucepan – without boiling.

-Serve in small glass bowls (on olive leaves) and decorate with fresh violets.
+Serve in small bowls and decorate with fresh violets.

 1 cup almonds – shelled but with brown skins (cheaper that way!), otherwise of course you can use skinned almonds

 Soak almonds for at least 4 hours in plenty of cold water.